 Figure 3 – Genetic modification of plants.
 Source: Mirkov (2003).

-LMOs can also be produced through cell fusion where cells from two different organisms that do not belong to the same taxonomic family are fused resulting in an organism containing the genetic information from both parental cells.
-The resulting LMO may contain the complete genomes of the parental organisms or parts of their genomes.
-Cell fusion can be applied to bacterial, fungal, plant or animal cells, using a variety of techniques to promote fusion.
-To date no LMOs havebeen produced using this technique.
+Although, LMOs may be produced by cell fusion of cells from two different organisms not belonging to the same taxonomic family that contains no LMOs have ever been produced using this technique.